Adrenal Health and The Ketogenic Diet

 There are at-home and lab testing methods for assessing adrenal health.
 At home testing options are resting blood pressure monitoring, orthostatic hypotension test, and the pupillary constriction test.

 The gold standard test for adrenal function is a salivary index that measures the levels of cortisol and DHEA throughout the day.
-The Complete Thyroid Report also has several markers that can indicate how your adrenal are functioning.
+The Comprehensive Blood Analysis also has several markers that can indicate how your adrenal are functioning.
 For more information about these options, check out this article.

 The ketogenic diet is a high-fat, low-carb, moderate-protein diet that influences the metabolism to use fat rather than sugar for fuel.
 There are numerous health benefits associated with the ketogenic diet.
 It helps to lower inflammation, improve insulin sensitivity, increase energy, burn excess fat, slow down aging, and reduce your risk of chronic disease.

 For people with poor adrenal health, the ketogenic diet can put additional stress on the body.
 It is important to take steps to support your body’s stress response while on the ketogenic diet.

 Cycling carbohydrates into your diet is fantastic for supporting your adrenals.
 You can do this on certain days or by backloading carbs in the evening.
 You should also prioritize sleep, balance your electrolytes, hydrate well, and reduce your training load.